MyPython101/MutationTesting/README.md

 - [video](#)

 ## Implementation:
+## Source module and tests
 - Mutation testing works by making small mutations to the code under test (CUT) and then running a test suite over the mutated code.
 - For this tutorial, then, we’ll need to create our CUT and a test suite for it.
   - Creating a new directory which will contain the CUT, the tests, and eventually the Cosmic Ray data.
-  - For the rest of this tutorial we’ll refer to this new directory as ROOT (or $ROOT if we’re showing shell code).
+  - Refer to this directory as ROOT (or $ROOT if using shell code).

 ## Technology
 List of technology